Is it possible to upload files to Google Drive via FTP?

 Step 1.
 Download the CBackup desktop application, and log in to it with the registered account.

 Step 2.
-Tap on My Storage > Add Cloud > Google Drive in turn, add and authorize all your Google accounts to CBackup as before.
+Tap on My Storage > Google Drive > Authorize Now in turn, add and authorize all your Google accounts to CBackup as before.

 Step 3.
-On the My Storage Screen, click + and choose New Combined Cloud.
-Select the Google Drive accounts you want to merge with, and press Next.
+On the My Storage Screen, click + Add Combined Cloud.
+Select the Google Drive accounts you want to merge with, and press Next > Combine.

-Then, these Google Drive accounts have been integrated into a whole space, and you can backup any PC files to this huge space to protect your data.
+Then, these Google Drive accounts have been integrated into a whole space, and you can back up any PC files to this huge space by clicking Backup > Backup PC to Combined Cloud to protect your data.

 This article gives you detailed guides on how to upload files to Google Drive via FTP using CBackup.
 You can also transfer files from the FTP server to OneDrive and Dropbox with it.
 When your storage space is not enough, CBackup allows you to combine all your Google Drive accounts to gain more space for free.